Ready to speak to an advisor?

 Is bankruptcy legally binding?

-Bankruptcy is a legally binding process and once your bankruptcy has been agreed with your creditors, they can't take any further action against you to recover your debts.
+Bankruptcy is a legally binding process and once the Bankruptcy Order has been made, creditors can not take any further action against you to recover your debts without the leave/permission of the court, which they will only do in exceptional circumstances.

 How much of my debt will bankruptcy write off?